Web · SaaS

 Before

-Open a second tab.
-Cross-reference GPS coordinates.
-Call the driver.
-Wait.
-Update the customer.
-Four minutes minimum, multiple times every shift.
+Open a second tab, cross-reference GPS coordinates, call the driver, wait, update the customer.
+Four minutes minimum, multiple times a shift.

 After